 To solve the door puzzles in Hogwart Legacy you simply need to number the creatures around the door from 0-9, left to right.
 That will allow you to answer the two sums on the door by putting the missing value on the mechanisms you can interact with.

-We've a more detailed explanation below but for now let's take a look at the whole process.
+We've a more detailed explanation below but for now let's take a look at the whole process from start to finish.

-How to find the code for the Hogwarts Legacy puzzle doors
+How to find the code for Hogwarts Legacy puzzle doors

-There is literally a piece of paper that tells you how to solve the puzzle doors in Hogwarts Legacy, but the game will never tell you that.
-Instead you might sjust sort of find it if you're lucky.
+There is actually a piece of paper that will explain how to solve the puzzle doors in Hogwarts Legacy, but the game will never tell you.
+You might find it by accident, but it's basically just down to luck.

-Here's how to find the Hogwarts LEgacy door puzzle cipher page:
+If you want to find the Hogwarts Legacy door puzzle cipher page, then follow these instructions:

 1. Fast travel to the Divination Classroom Floo Flame, which is within the Library Annex.